icabanbo/irene-dataviz-portfolio/MakeoverMondayRedesign.md

 That was the finished product.

-Lies.
+Not!

 As I went back and read through my initial thoughts, I saw that I was vehement on keeping the original palette.
 I decided that the orange kind of made it seem like I was talking about forest fires in the US, and changed the scheme to pink.
-Now this is my finished product.
+Now *this* is my finished product.

 <img width="758" height="547" alt="Screenshot 2026-09-17 at 10 14 29 PM" src="https://github.com/user-attachments/assets/cffe4424-dba4-4abe-a8b2-d8e8b5241cc0" />